Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Experiments

 \subsection{Ablation Studies}

-\textbf{Role of SHIR and KSMT.} We conduct an ablation study to assess the significance of KSMT and SHIR within LEMAE.
-We select two exemplary tasks from MPE and SMAC and report results in Fig.~\ref{fig:sc2ablation}.
-In SMAC, Base refers to QMIX, while in MPE, it denotes IPPO.
-Besides, SHIR represents subspace-based hindsight intrinsic reward, KSMTE signifies exploration with KSMT, KSMTP denotes planning with KSMT, and LEMAE encompasses Base+SHIR+KSMTE+KSMTP.
-As illustrated, the absence of SHIR or KSMT significantly deteriorates performance, revealing both components' pivotal roles in achieving effective key state-guided exploration.
+\textbf{Role of SHIR and KSMT.} We conduct an ablation study to evaluate the contributions of SHIR and KSMT.
+We select two exemplary tasks from MPE and SMAC and report results in Figure~\ref{fig:ablate}(a).
+In SMAC, Base refers to QMIX, while in MPE, it denotes IPPO. \textbf{KSMTE} signifies exploration with KSMT, \textbf{KSMTP} denotes planning with KSMT, and LEMAE encompasses Base+SHIR+KSMTE+KSMTP.
+As shown, removing either SHIR or KSMT leads to a substantial drop in performance, highlighting the essential roles of both components in enabling effective key state-guided exploration.

-\textbf{Role of Self-Check mechanism and LLMs.} We conduct a comparative analysis between GPT-4-turbo and GPT-3.5-turbo regarding generating discriminator functions.
-Meanwhile, we investigate the performance of GPT-4-turbo without the Self-Check mechanism~(GPT-4-turbo w/o).
-The Acceptance Rate~($r_{acc}$) denotes the proportion of seeds achieving over $80\%$ of the best performance after RL training, while the Execution Rate~($r_{exe}$) indicates the proportion of seeds for which all discriminator functions are executable.
-As depicted in Table~\ref{tab:scllmablation}, the results demonstrate that a powerful LLM with our Self-Check mechanism effectively ensures the high quality of key states, as evidenced by the code's executability and the final performance.
-The scalability of LEMAE to LLM and our Self-Check mechanism promise that LEMAE can leverage more powerful LLMs in the future and be applied to more challenging real-world tasks safely and efficiently.
+\textbf{Role of Self-Check mechanism and LLMs.} We evaluate GPT-4-turbo and the open-source Llama-3.3-70B-Instruct~\cite{grattafiori2024llama} in generating discriminator functions.
+Meanwhile, we examine GPT-4-turbo without the Self-Check mechanism.
+The Acceptance Rate~($r_{acc}$) denotes the proportion of seeds achieving over $80\%$ of the best RL performance, and the Execution Rate~($r_{exe}$) measures the proportion of seeds where all discriminator functions are executable.
+As shown in Table~\ref{fig:ablate}(c), results highlight that combining a powerful LLM with our Self-Check mechanism ensures high-quality key states, reflected in both the code executability and the final performance.
+The scalability of LEMAE with LLMs, including open-source models like Llama-3.3, demonstrates its scalability and potential for future application in more complex, real-world tasks with stronger LLMs.